-Adult Full Service Partnership Program: provides full array of services from outreach and engagement to potential clients, and, for those enrolled in the program, psychiatric services (including medication); case management; housing, education; employment support; and community integration activities.
-Adult FSPs primarily serve members from 18 to 59.
+Adult Full Service Partnership Program: Provides full array of services from outreach and engagement to potential clients, and, for those enrolled in the program, psychiatric services (including medication); case management; housing, education; employment support; and community integration activities.
+Adult FSPs primarily serve members from 18 to 59 years of age.
 The target population is the chronic mentally ill who are homeless or at risk of homelessness and may also be diagnosed with co-occurring substance abuse or dependence disorder.